harihp29/harihp29/README.md

 - 👀 I’m interested in honing my skills in Data Science and Machine Learning
 - 🌱 I’m a Data science aspirant
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me on my github profile harihp29
+- 📫 Reach me on my github profile harihp29

 <!---
 harihp29/harihp29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.